svr-L/multi-asset-scenario-engine/README.md

 - robust portfolio construction under simulated market states
 - comparison of scenario engines for ex-ante risk and robustness analysis

+The current implementation is notebook-first, but the architecture is explicitly designed to support a cleaner package-style refactor.

+Requirements

+Typical Python packages used in the notebook:

+numpy
+pandas
+matplotlib
+scikit-learn
+statsmodels
+yfinance
+pandas_datareader
+scipy
+How to run
+Clone the repository
+Install the required packages
+Open the notebook
+Run all cells in order

+The notebook downloads market data live, so internet access is required at execution time.

+Positioning

+This project is best understood as a prototype for:

+joint scenario generation under the physical measure horizon repricing of equity and rates instruments portfolio tail-risk analysis

+It is not intended as:

+a pure risk-neutral pricing library a production-grade market risk system a pure alpha-signal forecasting project
+Author

+Saverio Lauriola

 ## Repository structure

 A possible modular structure is: